India finesses its Afghan policies

-Two, alongside anti-Pakistan rhetoric, which was echoed enthusiastically by Ghani, Delhi pledged $1 billion as fresh development assistance for Afghanistan for capacity building, strengthening democratic institutions, education, health, agriculture and energy.
+Two, alongside anti-Pakistan rhetoric, which was echoed enthusiastically by Ghani, Delhi pledged US$1 billion as fresh development assistance for Afghanistan for capacity building, strengthening democratic institutions, education, health, agriculture and energy.

-The massive $1 billion pledge makes India, perhaps, the number one donor country among all regional states, outstripping even China.
-(India has already rendered $2 billion as assistance to Afghanistan in the period since 2001.)
+The US$1 billion pledge makes India, perhaps, the number one donor country among all regional states, outstripping even China.
+(India has already rendered U$2 billion in assistance to Afghanistan since 2001.)
 To be sure, India is making an assertive statement here.

 The ‘Pakistan factor’ that creeps into the India-Afghan equations merits handling with sophistication.
 The ‘hardliners’ in Delhi root for using Hindu Kush as a platform to bleed Pakistan, the logic being ‘the enemy-of-my-enemy-should-be-my-natural-ally’.

 But they overlook that Afghanistan has a consistent history of balancing between India and Pakistan.
 Kabul has always regarded Pakistan as the most consequential neighbor.